-Pregnant women might not need to ‘eat for two’
+An Australian study has found that women do not necessarily need to ‘eat for two’ whilst pregnant.

 Researchers from the University of New South Wales (UNSW) discovered that expectant mothers boost fat stores and extra lean mass, while increasing energy output, all without needing to eat large amounts of food.